okanaganrusty/calico-vpp-k8s-demo/README.md

 ```

 1. ~Apply the calico-vpp manifest (we are not supporting hugepages; hugepage support requires 512 x 2MB pages)~

+  > This is created during our deployment of the tigera operator.

 ```bash
 # Verify the current config maps (after the installation)